IHE/ITI.MHDS/index.md

 such as response-time, service-level-agreements, remediation-planning, remediation-access, etc.

-The Document Registry and the supporting services listed above provide a set of services that make up a Document Sharing Infrastructure that is based on FHIR.
+The [Document Registry](#150111_document_registry) and the supporting services listed above provide a set of services that make up a Document Sharing Infrastructure that is based on FHIR.
 This set of services enable systems that publish documents and systems that consume documents.
-Additionally, the mXDE Profile may be used to make the information in shared documents more consumable as FHIR Resources using QEDm Profile.
-See Section 50.6 Cross Profile Considerations for more details.
+Additionally, the [mXDE](https://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile may be used to make the information in shared documents more consumable as FHIR Resources using [QEDm](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_QEDm.pdf) Profile.
+See Section 1:50.6 Cross
+Profile Considerations for more details.

-### 50.1.1 Actor Descriptions and Actor Profile Requirements
+### 1:50.1.1 Actor Descriptions and Actor Profile Requirements

 This profile assumes that some Health Information Exchange (HIE) authority manages the configuration of the Community.
 This includes